• Email

 Cauliflower is the perfect vegetable to hide in mac and cheese!
 When our next door neighbors had a baby, I knew just the dish to bring over.
 Since I'm a sneaky sneaky cook, I hid some shredded squash and grated cauliflower in the dish to slip some veggies to their 3 year-old daughter.
 And she was none the wiser.

-Hiding among the cheese, the yellow squash and cauliflower add only a slightly noticeable flavor boost, while bumping up the nutrition benefits tenfold.
+Hiding among the cheese, the yellow squash and cauliflower add only a slightly noticeable flavor boost, while bumping up the veggies tenfold.

 In the fall/winter, I grate up a raw butternut squash in place of the yellow squash and bake that into it instead!